 Every day we experience chemical changes in many things around us.
-Think of a rotten orange, fried egg, rusted nail and even poop! — all these things involved an object (matter) going through a process that can never be reversed.
+Think of a rotten orange, fried egg, rusted nail, and even poop! — all these things involved an object (matter) going through a process that can never be reversed.
 A chemical process (reaction) caused that kind of change.

 There are usually one or more new substances formed or created from that change.
-You can tell there is chemical change when it produces a gas, light, smell, fire (heat) or color change.
+You can tell there is a chemical change when it produces gas, light, smell, fire (heat), or color change.
 A chemical change may also be accompanied by the formation of a solid in the form of a precipitate, and in some cases, accompanied by a gain or loss of energy.

 Here is another example:

 Think of the dry wood in the fireplace.
 When we light the wood up, it burns gently and after a while, it turns into ashes.
-As it burns, it produces heat, light and smoke which escapes through the chimney.
-The heat, light, fire and smoke are all good characteristics of a chemical reaction, which result in a completely new matter—ashes.
+As it burns, it produces heat, light, and smoke which escapes through the chimney.
+The heat, light, fire, and smoke are all good characteristics of a chemical reaction, which result in a completely new matter—ashes.